henrypapadatos/AutoBots/README.md

 | Autobots (Adam +ReLU)     | 0.7159       | 0.6562       | 1.112        |

 The Autobots architecture is our baseline, it is implemented with Adam and ReLU.
-We observe that AdamW + ReLU performs better for the minADE 5 metric and AdamW + GELU perform better for minADE 6 and minFDE 6.
+We observe that AdamW + ReLU performs better for the minADE 5 metric and AdamW + GELU performs better for minADE 6 and minFDE 6.
 However, these amelioration are not large.

 ### Learned positional encoding
 To test this experiment, use the following argument: